 From the standpoint of paying for the public services Ontarians need, the 2019 Ontario budget is an abject failure.
 It hurts people in very real ways.
 But as a public relations exercise designed to conceal bad news, the budget did its job.
 Fedeli, a former ad man, had a good day last Thursday.Randy Robinson – Ontario Director of the Canadian Centre for Policy Alternatives

 1. I am including this first under the new budget items, because it is one of the most concerning items on this list, in my humble opinion.
+Ontario Proceedings Against the Crown Act (legislation that outlines government liability in cases of misfeasance and negligence) will be repealed and a new act, the Crown Liability and Proceedings Act will be introduced in 2019.
 Legislation buried in budget bill would make many government actions immune to civil suits (including class action suits).
-Ontario Proceedings Against the Crown Act (legislation that outlines government liability in cases of misfeasance and negligence) will be repealed.
+This law was passed without any consultation with the public or with the legal profession or the judiciary.
 CBC News: Proceedings Against the Crown and The Star: Ford Government Less Accountable

 What it means is that the people who exercise power over you can exercise that power negligently and cause you damage and no one will have to pay.
 One way to look at it is that the government is saying, ‘With great power should come no responsibility.Kevin Wiener , Toronto lawyer